runemadsen/runemadsen-2012/writings/printing-code/lecture-grid.md

 Use DE p.
 207: Write a Processing sketch that generates that type constellations.

-Use grid system text from Form and Code, p.
-101.
 Talk about grids in polar coordinate systems.
 Use GG polar coordinate converter.
 What is a grid in polar coordinates?

 Use Rand lecture book p.
 27 illustration and write a sketch that does this with masks.